wdvorkin/academic-kickstart/content/authors/admin/_index.md

 bio: Benjamin Born is an Associate Professor of Macroeconomics at Frankfurt School of Finance & Management.

 interests:
+- Business Cycles
 - Fiscal and Monetary Policy
-- Business Cycles
+- Heterogeneous Agents
-- Empirical Macroeconomics
+- Empirical Methods

 education:
   courses: